aodenis/CinnamonGestures/README.md

 make
 ```

-Installation instructions, __USE AT YOUR OWN RISKS__
+Installation instructions __USE AT YOUR OWN RISKS__
 ```
 sudo make install
-cp -r gestures@aodenis ~/.local/share/cinnamon/extensions/
+cinnamon-install-spice extension gestures@aodenis
 ```

 How to use